-- 1) Music majors must fulfill General Education Area IV.A. with a course outside of music. - 2) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II) (2) - 3) All non-keyboard principals must show proficiency in keyboard skills by passing the piano proficiency exam. - 4) Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
+- 1) Music majors must fulfill General Education Area IV.A. with a course outside of music. - 2) Voice majors must take MUS 215 and MUS 216 (Vocal Diction I and II) for a total of 2 additional credits. - 3) All non-keyboard principals must show proficiency in keyboard skills by passing the piano proficiency exam.
+Most students prepare for the proficiency exam by taking piano classes (MUS 120-123) or private lessons at the College. - 4) Ensemble Requirements: Ensemble participation will normally run concurrently with the student's APM studies.
 Required Ensembles are as follows: